eddymarts/Accommodation-Crawler/README.md

 delete from properties where price_per_month_gbp is NULL;
 delete from properties where description is NULL;

+UPDATE urls_to_scrape SET scraped_yet = 0 WHERE url not in (select distinct url from properties);

--- distinct roots of URLs to be scraped select distinct substr(url,0,42) as url_root, count(*) from urls_to_scrape group by url_root limit 25;
+-- Distinct roots of URLs to be scraped select distinct substr(url,0,42) as url_root, count(*) from urls_to_scrape group by url_root limit 25;

+-- Distinct websites that properties were scraped from select distinct substr(url,0,42) as url_root, count(*) from properties group by url_root limit 25;
 ```

 ## MacOS multi-threading Issue